renikaul/R_workshopsREU/W2_RepRe/W2_Slides/W2_Presentation.md

 Take the next few minutes to review:

-* Check out the dataset publication at http://bit.ly/RworkshopGMPD
+* Check out the dataset publication at http://bit.ly/RworkshopGMPD under *Supporting Information*
 * Read the abstract of the `metadata.pdf` file
 * Read about the file formats on page 14-19
 * Open the data files, match the column titles to the metadata explaination